AustEcon/bitsv/README.rst

 - MatterCloud now activated via **'MATTERCLOUD_API_KEY' environment variable** which makes it the highest priority API in the list for main, test, stn.
 Otherwise WhatsOnChain is used by default.
 - 0.11.1 Fixed an off-by-one bug for generating pushdata op_codes for data-carrier 'op_return' txs - c/o `gitzhou <https://github.com/gitzhou>`_.
 - 0.11.2 NetworkAPI.broadcast_tx() now returns the txid instead of null.
+- 0.11.3 make 'prepare_transaction' a @classmethod as it should not require a private key (breaking change as function signature now requires the 'network' as a positional argument)

 Previous Major Release - 0.10.4_ (2019-02-13)